SalesforceCloudServices/ltng-support-comp-validation/README.md

 		cursor: not-allowed;
 	}

-## How to leverage the aura:doneRendering event and when is it necessary?
+## aura:doneRendering - when is it necessary?

-A lightning:inputField component is not a single element in the browser's DOM.
-To apply styles we need to use the util class like this: $A.util.addClass(component.find('level1'), '.slds-required'); with a caveat of doing late enough in the game. init is too soon.
+To successfully apply styles on an initial load using the util class like this: $A.util.addClass(component.find('level1'), '.slds-required'); we need to apply them late enough in the game.
 Meet our friend doneRendering which can help use do things like disable fields on an initial load state.

-### Aura Markup in .cmp file
+### Aura markup for aura:doneRendering

 Here is a basic example of how to apply the doneRendering to markup: